j3ys5k/ineedtoponder/content/solutions-for-back-pain-tension-and-other-pain.md

 The main con for them is that they are expensive.
 But most treatment is.
 But if you are going to pay for something in regards to strengthening, this is probably your best bet in terms of a permanent solution.
 And you’ll need less sessions the longer you do it.

-## Combine it All Together with Qi Gong
+## Combine it All Together with Qigong

 Doing all of these movements will help, but I’ve found they tend to plateau over time unless you add breathing ,meditative states and you are feeling and releasing your feelings.
 The tension in your body is partially caused by external factors like lack of movement, posture and repetitions of bad movement.
 But another huge portion is that it’s a reflection of your mental and emotional state.
 Unless you are confronting these things as well, you will probably never fully be able to get rid of your pain and tension.

-With Qi Gong, often, 10% of your results will be from the movement, 30% will be from the breathing, and 60% will be the meditative state you can get in while you are doing it.
+With qigong, often, 10% of your results will be from the movement, 30% will be from the breathing, and 60% will be the meditative state you can get in while you are doing it.
 This relaxes you much much more deeply and on a much more fundamental level than other methods.

-### What is Qi Gong and Why is it Effective?
+### What is Qigong and Why is it Effective?

 It turns out there is already a system that focuses on mobilizing the body to get rid of pain and tension...while also incorporating breathing, meditations and emotions.
-It’s called Qi Gong.
-Qi gong seems to be the root of nearly all body based systems like yoga.
+It’s called Qigong.
+Qigong seems to be the root of nearly all body based systems like yoga.
 But is significantly more powerful and comprehensive than many common systems.

 Why is this?
 It’s because it takes a really holistic approach to the process.
-With Qi Gong you get all of these in one place:
+With gigong you get all of these in one place:

 * Mobilizations
 * Breathing